swarajnanda2021/MSKCC_SSL/README.md

 ## Usage

-### Instantiation of Encoders
+### Instantiation of Encoder Object

-### Instantiation of Data Augmentation pipeline
+### Instantiation of Data Augmentation Object

-I will take here the example of producing two views of a batch of images from the CIFAR dataset in order to instantiate the data augmentation pipeline.
+- **Contrastive** : I will take here the example of producing two views of a batch of images from the CIFAR dataset in order to instantiate the data augmentation pipeline.
 The entries are fairly self-explanatory so I do not need to describe them in detail.
 ```
 import torch, torchvision
 from torchvision.datasets import CIFAR10